 Report: Covid and D&I – Time for radical action

-September 2020 • Diversity • by Yasmine Chinwala and Jennifer Barrow
+September 2020 • Driving diversity • by Yasmine Chinwala and Jennifer Barrow

 This report, in collaboration with Refinitiv, explores how the Covid crisis is catalysing a step change in diversity and inclusion across the financial services industry.
 The Covid crisis presents huge challenges – but there are also opportunities.
 It has propelled the diversity and inclusion agenda to the fore like never before, and shown us that rapid change is possible, desirable, and necessary.

 New Financial is a social enterprise that relies on support from the industry to facilitate its work.
 If you would in government, regulation, academia or the media and would like to request a copy of the full report, please click here.

 The report discusses how the Covid-19 crisis is catalysing a step change in diversity and inclusion across the financial services industry in five key areas:

 1) Why is radical action necessary? – how the financial services industry is under pressure to change from all directions, both internally and externally, including government, regulators, policymakers to investors, clients, customers, and society.